Skip to main content

 Security

-Managing your credentials through Jenkins Credentials Manager is a more appropriate approach from a pipeline security standpoint.
+Managing your credentials through Jenkins Credentials Manager is a more secure approach for pipeline security.

 Conclusion